simonvh/gimmemotifs-manuscript/manuscript.md

 [https://github.com/kundajelab/chipseq_pipeline](https://github.com/kundajelab/chipseq_pipeline).
 For all experiments from BLUEPRINT we used the aligned reads provided by EBI.
 All ROADMAP samples were aligned using bowtie2 [@PiS0h6Mu] to the hg38 genome.
-DNase I peaks were called using MACS2 [@MG7PTly9].
+DNase I peaks were called using MACS2 [@MG7PTly9] according to the default settings of the DNase pipeline.
 We merged all DNase I peak files and centered each merged peak on the summit of the strongest individual peak.
 H3K27ac reads were counted in a region of 2kb centered at the summit (Supplementary Table S2) and read counts were log2-transformed and scaled.
 We removed all samples that